 Handling complex itineraries.
 Due to established bonds with numerous airlines, consolidators can handle complicated itineraries involving multiple cities and carriers.

 24/7 customer support.
 Leading consolidators ensure 24/7 support services so that agencies can get assistance in case of flight delays, cancelations, and other issues.
 Due to the direct partnership with airlines, consolidators always have first-hand information on any emergencies.

 Airline expertise.
 Most wholesalers have been in the airline industry for decades, so they can bring value as advisors and experts.
 Consolidators can deliver vast knowledge on best deals, destinations, airlines, and rules, saving agencies time and money.

 However, discounts come with some tradeoffs for travelers.
-Below, we’ll consider major differences of private fares compared to published — or publicly available — ones.
+Below, we’ll explain how private fares differ from published — or publicly available — ones.

 Issues with frequent-flyer miles.
 Not all bulk tickets earn award miles.
 Generally, it depends on the contract between an airline and a consolidator.
 If additional mileage is important for passengers, it’s better to clear up the matter in advance.